-As a matter of policy, the leave of absence period will be calculated from the student's last date of attendance.
-The count will be based on the number of days between the last date of attendance (LDA) and the re-entry date.
+If approved, the leave of absence period will be calculated from the student's last date of attendance.
+The count will be based on the number of days between the last date of attendance (LDA) and the reentry date.
 The initial LDA is used when determining the start date for the 12-month period referred to above.